leonjza/trauth/README.md

 `trauth` reads [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) formatted data as a credentials database, prompting via HTTP basic auth.
 Once authenticated, a (configurable) cookie will be set such that any other services sharing that domain will also be authenticated.

+**Note:** This plugin changed significantly in the version 2 release from a ForwardAuth server to a middleware plugin.
+If you are interested in the ForwardAuth server then checkout the [latest version 1.3 tag](https://github.com/leonjza/trauth/tree/1.3.1).

 ## usage

 As this is a middleware plugin, you need to do two things.
 Install the plugin and then configure the middleware.